Skip to main content

 Course Information for Students

-In addition, you should have GCSE English Literature at grade 5 [C/B] or above and this is particularly important in order to demonstrate your suitability in managing the demands of this qualification.
+In addition, you should have GCSE English Literature at grade 5 [C/B] or above.
+This is particularly important in order to demonstrate your suitability for managing the demands of this qualification.

-You will be expected to demonstrate a keen interest in literature and wider reading and work independently for at least 4 hours per week, per subject.
+You will be expected to demonstrate a keen interest in literature and wider reading and should be able to work independently for at least four hours per week, per subject.

 A recent school report will be required which demonstrates a committed attitude to learning.